ibm-cloud-docs/secrets-manager/vault-api.md

 {:step: data-tutorial-type='step'}
 {:tutorial: data-hd-content-type='tutorial'}

-# Using the Vault APIs
+# Using the Vault API
 {: #vault-api}

 If you're already using the HashiCorp Vault HTTP API, you can use its API format and guidelines to interact with {{site.data.keyword.secrets-manager_full}}.